pescadores/pescador/docs/bufferedstreaming.rst

-A few important points to note about using :ref:`pescador.maps.buffer_stream`:
+A few important points to note about using `pescador.maps.buffer_stream`:

-    - :ref:`pescador.maps.buffer_stream` will concatenate your arrays, adding a new sample dimension such that the first dimension contains the number of batches (`minibatch_size` in the above example). e.g. if your samples are shaped (4, 5), a batch size of 10 will produce arrays shaped (10, 4, 5)
+    - `pescador.maps.buffer_stream` will concatenate your arrays, adding a new sample dimension such that the first dimension contains the number of batches (`minibatch_size` in the above example). e.g. if your samples are shaped (4, 5), a batch size of 10 will produce arrays shaped (10, 4, 5)

     - Each key in the batches generated will be concatenated (across all the samples buffered).